sraocodes/e-root/Readme.md

 How to Contribute
 We welcome contributions to the E-root project.
 If you would like to contribute to the webpage, research, or add relevant resources, contact us:

-Contact
-For inquiries or further information about the E-root project, you can reach out to:

-s.rao@fz-juelich.de

 Acknowledgments
 We would like to express our gratitude to FNRS Belgium for funding the E-root project and supporting our research.